The Finance Podcast Launch Checklist: Everything You Need Before Going Live

 What Branding Assets Do You Need Before Launch?

-Branding is not just aesthetics.
-For a finance podcast, it’s proof of institutional credibility.
+Branding is not just aesthetics; for a finance podcast, it’s proof of institutional credibility.
 A badly designed cover image or an unlicensed audio clip in your intro music signals to professional listeners that the show wasn’t produced seriously.
 It affects whether financial advisors, institutional allocators, or executive guests take your show seriously enough to share it.

 Cover art specifications.
 Apple Podcasts requires 3000x3000px, RGB color mode, JPEG or PNG format, under 500KB.
 Non-compliant art gets rejected.
 Square format only.
 Design at 3000x3000px from the start.
 Downscaling is fine; upscaling is not.
 The cover art should be readable as a small thumbnail (around 60x60px in directory listings), so avoid small text and complex layouts.
 Review the full guide to designing podcast artwork before briefing a designer.